wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 ## Read Last Data written using SDS

 In order to read the data back from the server that has been written, you can use the SDS REST API.
-Here is an example curl script that reads back the last value entered:
+The following is an example curl script that reads back the last value entered:

 ```bash
 curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/MyCustomContainer/Data/Last
 ```

-When run this GET command returns the last value written:
+The following GET command will return the last value written:

 ```json
 {"Time":"2017-11-23T18:00:00Z","Measurement":60.0}